Captioning Options

 3C Media Benefits:

-• FREE video storage for faculty, staff, and administrators of the CA Community College system
+- FREE video storage for faculty, staff, and administrators of the CA Community College system

-• Share videos privately or publicly
+- Share videos privately or publicly

-• Request captioning in a few simple steps
+- Request captioning in a few simple steps

 Create an account and request the ability to upload videos.

-Watch this video to learn how to register for a 3C Media account.
+- Learn how to register for a 3C Media account.

-Watch this video to learn how to upload videos to your 3C Media account.
+- Learn how to upload videos to your 3C Media account.

-Watch this video to learn about the 3C Media Canvas LTI.
+- Learn about the 3C Media Canvas LTI.

-3C Media Captioning Policies as of September 2022:
+3C Media Captioning Policies as of March 2024:

-• Funding covers instructor-created media for use by students only (English only).
+- Funding covers instructor-created media for use by students only (English only)

-• Media must be uploaded to TechConnect Cloud (3C Media Solutions) servers.
+- Media must be uploaded to TechConnect Cloud (3C Media Solutions) servers

-• Videos that do not have clear audio or are mostly music will not be accepted.
+- Videos that do not have clear audio or are mostly music will not be accepted

-• Please do not submit videos for practice or experimentation.
+- Please do not submit videos for practice or experimentation

-• Failure to comply will result in current and future delays and/or rejection of submissions.
+- Failure to comply will result in current and future delays and/or rejection of submissions

 Appropriate submissions will be processed and captions will be automatically added to your media.
 You will be notified on your account page.